femboyfin/dbdideas/survivor_perks.md

   - Flavorful change that hones in on the idea of being able to tactfully perform repairs without leaving a trace.
 - Failing skill checks no longer pauses repair progress
   - Another slight buff, introducing a new function on an already very weak perk.
-- Additionally suppresses the Loud Noise Notification triggered by other Survivors working on the same generator
+- Additionally suppresses the Loud Noise Notification triggered by other survivors working on the same generator
   - Allows you to prevent the mistakes of others on the same generator from notifying the killer, providing a slight team benefit and giving it a niche benefit of being helpful for teaching a new survivor, letting them get better at skill checks with less of a penalty.